Rise-Vision/rise-common-component/README.md

 }
 `

-Logs the following errors to GBQ:
+Logs the following errors to BQ:

 - `format-invalid` - A file with an invalid extension is encountered
 - `all-formats-invalid` - All files have invalid formats